...

 Introduction to People Management Interviews

-Get an overview of the people management interviews and what companies expect from people managers.
+Get an overview of people management interviews and what companies look for in effective people managers.

 The goal of the interview